Polymer/old-docs-site/articles/accessible-web-components.md

 Finally, ensure that your keyboard shortcuts are **discoverable**.
 For example, a common practice is to have a keyboard shortcut legend (on-screen text) to inform the user that shortcuts exist.
 For example, "Press ? for keyboard shortcuts".
 Alternatively a hint such a tooltip could be used to inform the user about the shortcut existing.

+### Can you use your element with a screen reader?

+Around 1-2% of users will be using a screen reader.
+At the end of this article, we list some screen readers which are free to use: try using your element with at least one of these screen readers.
+Can you determine all important information and interact with the element using the screen reader and keyboard alone?

+The following questions should help guide you in addressing screen reader accessibility:

-### Do all elements and images have meaningful text alternatives?
+#### Do all elements and images have meaningful text alternatives?

 Wherever information about the *name* or *purpose* of an interactive element is conveyed visually, an accessible text alternative needs to be provided.